Spectral G-index: Definition

 The sums are to be taken using a step size of 1 nm.
 For lamps with absolutely no emissions below 500 nm (e.g. Low Pressure Sodium or PC Amber LED), the G-index would in principle be undefined.
 In practice, such lamps would be reported as having G greater than some value, due to the limits of measurement precision.
-The Regional Government of Andalusia has developed a spreadsheet to allow calculation of the G-index for any lamp for which the spectral power distribution is known, and it can also be calculated in the "Astrocalc" software or the f.luxometer web app.
+The Regional Government of Andalusia has developed a spreadsheet[dead link] to allow calculation of the G-index for any lamp for which the spectral power distribution is known, and it can also be calculated in the "Astrocalc" software or the f.luxometer web app.

 The G-index does not directly measure light pollution, but rather says something about the color of light coming from a lamp.
 For example, since the equation defining G-index is normalised to total flux, if twice as many lamps are used, the G-index would not change; it is a measure of fractional light, not total light.
 Similarly, the definition of G-index does not include the direction in which light shines, so it is not directly related to skyglow, which depends strongly on direction.